inmos-obvi/inmos-obvi.github.io/content/pages/code-of-conduct/_index.md

 	- Authors are responsible for citing references accurately and should be able to attest that the references cited support the associated statement.
 References should be verified using a bibliographic source or original sources.

-	- The criteria are not intended for use as a means to disqualify colleagues from authorship who otherwise meet authorship criteria by denying them the opportunity to meet criterion #s c or d.
+	- The criteria are not intended for use as a means to disqualify colleagues from authorship who otherwise meet authorship criteria by denying them the opportunity to meet criterion #s 2 or 3.

 	- **Non-author contributors**: Contributors who meet fewer than all 4 of the above criteria for authorship should not be listed as authors, but they **should be acknowledged**.

-	- **The criteria used to determine the order in which authors are listed on the byline may vary, and are to be decided collectively by the author group.**
+	- **The criteria used to determine the order in which authors are listed on the byline may vary**, and are **to be decided collectively by the author group**.

 	- **The corresponding author** is the one individual who **takes primary responsibility for communication** with the journal during the manuscript submission, peer-review, and publication process.
 The corresponding author should be available throughout the submission and peer-review process to respond to editorial queries in a timely way, and **should be available after publication to respond to critiques of the work and cooperate with any requests from the journal for data or additional information** should questions about the paper arise after publication.